-Extended Identifiers (XIDs) are eight-character identifiers that help web-based applications uniquely tag users.
-The XID system allows users who do not hold Harvard IDs to register for ID numbers that can be used for authentication with University-secured applications.
-The XID authentication service is fully integrated with Harvard's authentication system, meaning that users are seamlessly authenticated as if they are HarvardKey holders.
-However, systems registered with Harvard's authentication system must specifically opt in to allow XID holders to be able to authenticate to their local system.
-XIDs can be obtained via a self-service application or provided to individuals by registered XID managers.
+Extended Identifiers (XIDs) are credentials that help web-based applications uniquely tag users.
+The XID system allows users who do not have a Harvard ID to register for an ID number that can be used for authentication with University-secured applications.
+The XID authentication service is fully integrated with Harvard's authentication system.
+XID users are seamlessly authenticated as if they are HarvardKey holders.
+However, applications registered with Harvard's authentication system must specifically opt in to allow XID holders to be able to authenticate to their application.
+XIDs are obtained via a self-service application or provided to individuals by registered XID managers.
 Users can access the XID management site at https://xid.harvard.edu/xid-apps/.

 Key points about the XID credential itself:

-- Helps ID and authenticate users without HUIDs
+- Helps ID and authenticate users who do not have HUIDs

 - It is never an 8-digit number

-- Structurally, has the same features as HUIDs
+- Structurally, has the same features as HarvardKey

 - A user may have multiple XIDs